john-forrest/aws-get-started-terraform/README.md

 given to a usergroup and not an individual user, as that makes things easier to update if users are added or deleted subsequently.

+## Use of modules

+The modules are designed to be used in order:
+- pizza-remote-state - add S3 resources to allow the terraform state data to be held in AWS, so removing the problems of local data accidentally being wiped.
+- pizza-config - add S3 bucket to allow some settings to be held centrally